Andy Alviz

 What he accomplished in the last 10 years alone is more than what many other artists in the performing arts can accomplish in one or even two lifetimes: as resident choreographer for the Miss Saigon productions in Singapore, Hong Kong, Korea and Manila; as stage director-choreographer for Binibining Pilipinas (from 2004 to 2010); as composer and producer of more than a dozen CDs, including the groundbreaking Kapampangan Ku, which HAU co-produced; as chairman of the board of the ArtiSta.
-Rita, Inc.; as co-founder of artists’ groups like Whiplash Dance Co., ArtiSta.
+Rita, Inc.; as co-founder of artists' groups like Whiplash Dance Co., ArtiSta.
 Rita, Teatru Ima and Teatru Kapampangan; as performer in shows and stage productions from Hollywood to New York to Sydney; as choreographer of shows like ASAP and SOP and of concerts featuring Lea Salonga, Kenny Loggins, Gary Valenciano, Sarah Geronimo, Martin Nievera, Ogie Alcasid, Regine Velasquez, Kuh Ledesma, Rachel Anne Go, Christian Bautista, etc.; the list goes on and on.

-But above all, he changed the cultural landscape of Pampanga by making ArtiSta.
-Rita the benchmark for all performing arts organizations in the province, and by raising the bar for practically all genres and mediums of Kapampangan Art, from theatre, dance and music to television, radio and recording.
-Alviz’ songs have become a staple for parties, school programs, town fiestas, and even political campaigns; his performers always start, stop and steal the show; and the premiere night of his original zarzuelas are always the highlight of Pampanga’s cultural calendar.
-In short, Alviz’ music provides the soundtrack of the cultural renaissance that has been sweeping the province for more than a decade now.
+Alviz influenced the cultural landscape of Pampanga by establishing ArtiSta.
+Rita as a prominent performing arts organization in the province and developing Kapampangan theater, dance, music, television, radio, and recordings.
+His songs are frequently used at events, school programs, town festivals, and political campaigns, while his original zarzuelas are featured events in the province's cultural calendar.
+His musical contributions have been central to the cultural development in the province over the past decade.

 The popularity of cultural festivals like the Duman Festival, the Makatapak Festival and the Sabuaga Festival are largely due to their theme songs which were composed by Alviz.
-The success of the Department of Tourism’s campaign can be credited in large measure to the jingle created by Alviz.
+The success of the Department of Tourism's campaign can be credited in large measure to the jingle created by Alviz.
 The electoral victory of Fr.
-Ed Panlilio as governor of Pampanga was helped in part by Alviz’ rousing campaign song.
-The increase in the number of new seminarians at the Mother of Good Counsel Seminary can also be attributed to Alviz’ theatre productions Perry and Ciniong.
-And Alviz’ latest production, I Love Pope Francis: The Musical, co-produced by HAU, was staged at the Cultural Center of the Philippines and was seen by cardinals and bishops from all over Asia.
+Ed Panlilio as governor of Pampanga was helped in part by Alviz' rousing campaign song.
+The increase in the number of new seminarians at the Mother of Good Counsel Seminary can also be attributed to Alviz' theatre productions Perry and Ciniong.
+And Alviz' latest production, I Love Pope Francis: The Musical, co-produced by HAU, was staged at the Cultural Center of the Philippines and was seen by cardinals and bishops from all over Asia.

 Recently he was a judge for Abs cbn's Dancekids and a stage director for the Grand opening of the grand finals of Pilipinas Got Talent 2018.